 (b) Annual training of the provider to ensure that the provider understands the following:

-(i) The reporting requirements set forth in rule 5123:2-17-02 of the Administrative Code relating to incidents adversely affecting health and safety and the reasonable steps necessary to prevent the occurrence or recurrence of incidents adversely affecting health and safety;
+(i) The requirements set forth in rule 5123:2-17-02 of the Administrative Code and the reasonable steps necessary to prevent the occurrence or recurrence of unusual incidents and major unusual incidents;

 (iii) The activities required to meet the needs and preferences of the individual, including any training specified for the individual in his or her individual service plan and other information related to health and welfare needs of the individual.